DamDoh/local_damdoh/docs/auth-flow-diagram.md

 # DamDoh Authentication Data Flow

-This document visually explains the data flow for the user Sign-Up and Sign-In processes, showing how the client-side application interacts with Firebase backend services.
+This document visually explains the data flow for the user Sign-Up and Sign-In processes using sequence diagrams.
+The diagrams are written in Mermaid syntax, a standard for creating diagrams from text.
+Many markdown viewers can render this syntax into a visual chart.

 ## Sign-Up Flow